-In the summer of 2016, the Ed Tech Committee vetted several learning management systems (LMS).
-Schoology was eventually adopted.
-Since then, the Library and Instructional Resource Services (LIRS) department has been busy learning the LMS and training others.
-These are the 10 master trainers: Dwight, Maura, Bret, Lauren J., Terry, Daniel, Royce, Allyn, April, and Sandra.
-Fall 2016 was our pilot-study with Schoology with our Early Adopters.
-We've trained 61 instructors and 16 staff on the full use of Schoology.
-We also trained 18 instructors on the use of Schoology as a communication and/or repository tool for web-enhancement.
-We trained 22 student LEAP Leaders in 2016; the LEAP Leaders trained all incoming Freshmen.
+In the summer of 2016, the Ed Tech Committee vetted several learning management systems (LMS), and Schoology was eventually adopted for its ease of use, integration with Google Drive, and interactive affordances (e.g., video responses in discussions, Media Album for sharing student projects and obtaining peer feedback, and app center).
+Since then, the Library and Instructional Resource Services have been training faculty, staff, and students.
+There are the 10 master trainers: Dwight, Maura, Bret, Lauren J., Terry, Daniel, Royce, Allyn, April, and Sandra.
+Student LEAP Leaders train all incoming Freshmen.
 We also introduce incoming Freshmen to Schoology at BadgerConnection.

-View the SHC LMS Quest Website for complete details on the implementation and training processes.
-We continue to provide training for the 2-and-a-half hour Schoology 101: The Basics for full usage and have added specific training such as the Advanced Gradebook.
+For faculty, we provide training for the 2-and-a-half hour Schoology 101: The Basics for full usage and have added specific training such as a workshop on Advanced Gradebook.
 If you only need to use it as a repository and/or basic communication, then come to the first hour of Basic training.
-Training is highly recommended prior to use.
+This Basic training is provided to new faculty during orientation.
 If you already received training and haven't provided us with an evaluation, please take a moment to do so here.